danidiaz/really-small-backpack-example/lesson7-module-identity/README.md

 the same combination of module signature and implementation module.

-The big question is: *are the types and functions in `Pair1` and `Pair2` mutually compatible?* They define pair types along with functions for building and extracting the components of a pair.
+The big question is: *are the types and functions in `Pair1` and `Pair2` mutually compatible?* Those modules define pair types along with functions for building and extracting the components of a pair.
 What [happens](./Main.hs) if we build a pair from `Pair1` and try to extract its first component using a function from `Pair2`?